English | Español

 - Prepare, so that you know exactly what you want to say and the specific changes you want to see.
 Write down what you want to say, what you think the negative reactions are likely to be, and how you plan to persist in a powerful and respectful way instead of getting upset.

-- Arrange a quiet time and private place for the conversation by saying, “I have a concern I want you to talk about.”
+- Arrange a quiet time and private place for the conversation by saying, “I have a concern I want to talk to you about.”

 - Be together with your partner, if possible, if you are communicating boundaries to your partner’s family member.
 Plan with your partner so that, ideally, your partner will be prepared to back you up.